raspberrypilearning/from-me-to-you/en/step_5.md

 If you have used a `when I receive [event]` block then you may want to add `broadcast [event]` block to another sprite (or the other way around).

 Are you stuck for ideas?
-Take a look at the Scratch Studio and don’t forget to look at step 3: [Investigate digital cards](https://learning-admin.raspberrypi.org/en/projects/digital-card/2) for ideas.
+Take a look at the Scratch Studio and don’t forget to look at step 3: [Investigate digital cards](https://learning-admin.raspberrypi.org/en/projects/digital-card/2) to See inside.

 If you have finished or don't have much time left then carry on to the next step to share your card.
 --- /task ---